beinnmuir/particle-cluster-simulation/TechnicalSummary.md

 ### 2.2 Key Files and Their Purposes

 - `js/particle.js`: Defines the Particle class with position, velocity, mass, and clustering properties
+- `js/particleFactory.js`: Implements the ParticleFactory class for centralized particle creation and configuration
 - `js/force.js`: Implements the ForceSystem class for calculating forces and detecting clusters
 - `js/render.js`: Contains the Renderer class for visualizing particles and clusters
 - `js/simulation.js`: Manages the overall simulation state and lifecycle